 First Saturday Lime is essentially Barn Lime – a product that has been used for many decades to deodorize and clean farms, horse stalls, and barns.
 While the First Saturday Lime formula is a “company secret,” the company clearly states that calcium carbonate is the main ingredient.
 Barn lime is exponentially cheaper than First Saturday Lime and it’s the same active ingredient!
 You can usually get a much better deal on barn lime from a local home improvement store since bags are heavy to ship.

-- 10 Pounds Calcium Carbonate
+- 10 pounds of Calcium Carbonate

 - Used in 100s of Industries for Multiple Situations